labtst-online/fast-auth_service/README.md

-# FastBoosty – Auth Service
+# Auth Service

 The Auth Service is responsible for user authentication and issuing JWT tokens.
-It is part of the FastBoosty app.
+It is part of the FastAPI app.

 ## Tech Stack